kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0033 Airworthiness standards  aircraft engines.md

 \(e\) The effects on vibration characteristics of excitation forces caused by fault conditions (such as, but not limited to, out-of balance, local blockage or enlargement of stator vane passages, fuel nozzle blockage, incorrectly schedule compressor variables, etc.) shall be evaluated by test or analysis, or by reference to previous experience and shall be shown not to create a hazardous condition.

 \(f\) Compliance with this section shall be substantiated for each specific installation configuration that can affect the vibration characteristics of the engine.
-If these vibration effects cannot be fully investigated during engine certification, the methods by which they can be evaluated and methods by which compliance can be shown shall be substantiated and defined in the installation instructions required by §33.5.
+If these vibration effects cannot be fully investigated during engine certification, the methods by which they can be evaluated and methods by which compliance can be shown shall be substantiated and defined in the installation instructions required by [[Volume 1/C Aircraft/0033 Airworthiness standards  aircraft engines.md#§33.5   Instruction manual for installing and operating the engine.|§33.5]].

 \[Doc.
 No. 28107, 61 FR 28433, June 4, 1996, as amended by Amdt.
 33-33, 77 FR 39624, July 5, 2012; 77 FR 58301, Sept.
 20, 2012\]